AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 * Most common these days: :doc:`git </scicomp/git>`

+Suggestion: Everyone must learn the basics of a version control system, a few people more advanced features, and you shuld know where to get help.

 Github, Gitlab, etc.
 ~~~~~~~~~~~~~~~~~~~~
 * **Version control platforms**
 * Online hosting platforms for git (others available)
 * Very useful to keep stuff organized
 * Makes a lot of stuff below possible.
+* Individual projects and **organizations** with members - for your
+  group.

+Suggestion: Make one Github organization for your group, and one
+internal Gitlab organization hosted at your university.
+Encourage
+this, not personal repositories.

 Issue tracking
 ~~~~~~~~~~~~~~
 * Version control platforms provide **issue trackers**
 * Important bugs, improvements, etc. can be closely tracked.

+Suggestion: use issues for your most important projects

 Change proposals (aka "pull requests")
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * Feature of version control platforms like Github or Gitlab
 * People should work together, but maybe not everyone should be able to
   modify everything, right?
-* Contributors (your group or otherwise) can contribute without risk
+* Contributors (your group or outside) can contribute without risk
   of messing things up.
 * For this to work you *need to actually review, improve, and accept them*

+Suggestion: use pull requests for more important projects which should
+not be broken.

 Testing
 ~~~~~~~